30 Years Experience Representing Clients Like You

-In New York, in the 1980’s, the state revisited its guardianship statutes; including reviewing the definition of incapacity, instituting procedural safeguards for the alleged incapacitated person, and imposing greater judicial scrutiny of the acts of guardians.
-The result has been the creation of a new form of guardianship, and a greater judicial sensitivity to the need to balance the protection of individuals with diminished capacity against their right to autonomy and self-determination.
+In New York, in the 1990’s, the state revisited its Guardianship statutes; including reviewing the definition of incapacity, instituting procedural safeguards for the alleged incapacitated person, and imposing greater judicial scrutiny of the acts of Guardians.
+The result has been the creation of a new form of Guardianship, and a greater judicial sensitivity to the need to balance the protection of individuals with diminished capacity against their right to autonomy and self-determination.
 The appointment of a Guardian is a very serious matter.
 In a very significant way, the appointment deprives a person of the freedom to make his own decisions regarding healthcare and financial matters.
 However, it may be very necessary when, due to diminished capacity, a person would suffer harm without assistance.

-In determining whether to appoint a guardian for a person's personal needs or financial management, a Court will examine a person's functional ability and any harm that may result from a person's functional limitations.
-In situations where a guardian is needed, the Court will shape the appointment to a person's need's and limit the guardian's powers so the guardianship will be as limited as possible.
+In determining whether to appoint a Guardian for a person's personal needs or financial management, a Court will examine a person's functional ability and any harm that may result from a person's functional limitations.
+In situations where a Guardian is needed, the Court will shape the appointment to a person's needs and limit the Guardian's powers so the Guardianship will be as limited as possible.
 An alleged incapacitated person has the right to oppose the appointment of a Guardian.
 The Court will appoint an attorney to represent the alleged incapacitated person in Court.
 The name of the attorney is provided in the Order to Show Cause or in a separate court order.

 As a New York City Guardianship Lawyer, I have both commenced and defended proceedings on behalf of clients.
-I have also assisted family members and friends advance the interests of individuals who may be in need of assistance due to incapacities resulting from, illness, age or medical conditions.
+I have also assisted family members and friends while advancing the interests of individuals who may be in need of assistance due to incapacities resulting from, illness, age or medical conditions.